“I am about to choose my subjects for staying on in the sixth form – I am really serious about studying Biochemistry at university.”

 Higher Education and Careers

 A structured programme of careers support and guidance geared to the needs of grammar school pupils, is provided by Highsted.
-The aim is to enable pupils to achieve their full career potential by: raising awareness of individuals’ abilities and skills; broadening knowledge of opportunities in Further/Higher Education, training and employment whilst developing the skills necessary to make informed decisions.
+The aim is to enable pupils to achieve their full career potential by: raising awareness of individuals’ abilities and skills; broadening knowledge of opportunities in Further/Higher Education, training and employment; and developing the skills necessary to make informed decisions.

 The programme is delivered through timetabled dedicated PSHE (personal, social health & economic) education focus days, tutorials, lunchtime clinics and individual interviews by specialist careers staff, form tutors and visiting speakers.
 Work experience plays an important part in increasing pupils’ understanding of the world of employment and is compulsory in Year 11.
 A well resourced Careers Library is open to all pupils, offering a wide selection of general guides, specific careers information books and a computer with internet access and a range of relevant software.